aptos-labs/aptos-core/developer-docs-site/docs/guides/move-guides/mint-nft-cli.md

 You might use this type of NFT for event tickets where each NFT is a ticket and has properties representing expiration date and if the ticket has been used.
 When you mint the NFT, you may set an expiration time for the event ticket and `is_ticket_used` to `false`.
 When the ticket is used, you update `is_ticket_used` to `true`.

-### Profile picture (PFP) NFTs
+### Profile picture NFTs

-A PFP NFT has a unique token data ID and picture for each token.
+A profile picture NFT has a unique token data ID and picture for each token.
 There are generally no printing editions of this NFT.
 Most NFT collections on NFT marketplaces are of this kind.
 They are generally proofs of ownership of an art piece.

 In this tutorial, we describe how to create and mint event ticket NFTs.